MinPyaeKyaw/code-test-redis-cache/README.md

 ### Postman Collection

-1. Download the Postman collection file from the `docs` directory: `docs/postman/redis-cache-api.postman_collection.json`
+1. Download the Postman collection file from the `root` directory: `./code-test.postman_collection`
 2. Import the collection into Postman:
    - Open Postman
    - Click on "Import" button
    - Drag and drop the collection file or click "Upload Files" to select it
    - The collection will be imported with all available endpoints and example requests

-The collection includes:
-- Environment variables setup
-- Example requests for all endpoints
-- Request/response examples
-- Authentication details (if applicable)

 ### API Base URL